What are the benefits of recognition for you?

 If the self-assessment tool shows that RPL is unlikely, you will be offered an individual training plan.

-The third step: Once your evidence has been reviewed and if it is established that competency has been met in all units*, the enrolment process would take place.
+The fourth step: Once your evidence has been reviewed and if it is established that competency has been met in all units*, the enrolment process would take place.

 *If it is determined that gaps exist in your skills, you will be notified and offered training in that area.